sandpiper-framework/sandpiper/cmd/cli/README.md

-   add      add a file-based grain from a local file pull     save file-based grains to the file system list     list slices (if no slice provided) or file-based grains by slice_id or slice_name help, h  Shows a list of commands or help for one command
+   add      add a file-based grain from a local file pull     save file-based grains to the file system list     list slices (if no slice provided) or file-based grains by slice_id or slice_name sync     start the sync process on active subscriptions help, h  Shows a list of commands or help for one command
 ```